When Marvel vs. Capcom: Infinite was announced at PlayStation Experience last December, I was initially overjoyed.

 This is particularly egregious in a crossover title that’s supposed to feature a “who’s-who” of Marvel characters.
 In fact, the entire concept of a Marvel-Capcom crossover was first introduced with the mutant heroes in 1996’s X-Men vs. Street Fighter.
 Marvel vs. Capcom exists in part because of the X-Men, so to have them absent from the series’ next big entry just feels plain wrong.
 Even the producers have had a hard time justifying their exclusion, making the flimsy excuse that modern Marvel fans “don’t remember” the X-Men the way they do the Guardians of the Galaxy or Black Panther.

 But even ignoring these glaring character omissions, the roster is still somewhat lacklustre.
-Twenty-four out of the 30 fighters in Infinite‘s lineup were also in Ultimate Marvel vs. Capcom 3, with the remaining six being actually new to the franchise: Marvel’s Gamora, Captain Marvel and Ultron, and Capcom’s Sigma, Mega Man X and Jedah.
+Twenty-four out of the 30 fighters in Infinite‘s lineup were also in Ultimate Marvel vs. Capcom 3, with the remaining six being actual newcomers to the franchise: Marvel’s Gamora, Captain Marvel and Ultron, and Capcom’s Sigma, Mega Man X and Jedah.

 And yet, Sigma isn’t currently playable.
 He’s part of an upcoming wave of downloadable content that includes five other fighters — Marvel’s Black Panther, Black Widow, Venom and Winter Soldier, as well as a female avatar from Capcom’s Monster Hunter.